IBM/kubernetes-storage/workshop/fuse/README.md

 In this lab, you will [mount a bucket using s3fs](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-s3fs).
 You need admin access to install `s3fs-fuse`.
 In this lab, I used `brew` on macOS, for other Operating Systems, see the [installation instructions](https://github.com/s3fs-fuse/s3fs-fuse).

+Pre-requirements:
+* A free IBM Cloud account,
+* A free IBM Cloud Object Storage (COS) instance with a bucket,
+* Admin access to your client OS,

 ### Connect to IBM Cloud

 You have to be logged in to your IBM Cloud account,